Sorrel-kun/no-login/readme/template.md

 To provide upgrades or fixes, please open a [pull request](https://github.com/MartinBraquet/no-login/pulls).

+If you would like to contribute, but you do not know what to do, here are some suggestions:

+[] Provide a nice add-on logo [images](images) (the current one is very generic) [] Add support for additional websites
+[] Make the extension compatible with other browsers (e.g., Chrome, etc.)
+[] Improve the extension's [popup](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Popups) (right now it only shows the number of logins skipped).
+Related files: [popup.js](popup.js), [popup.html](popup.html)

 ## Disclaimer

 This extension is not affiliated with any of the companies hosting the websites mentioned above.